It is definitely a lot smaller than eBay in terms of membership size, but this is one of the things that make Etsy special.

 As a participant in sleep studies, you’ll be cut off from the outside world.

-This means no internet, no phone, no laptops, and even no clock.
+This means no internet, no phone, no laptops, not even a clock.

 In most cases, you won’t even have windows to know if it’s daytime or nighttime.